FAQ

 ◇ Do I need to have past-life memories of my kintype to call myself otherkin?

-No. Do you identify non-physically as nonhuman (or in the case of fictionkin, as a fictional character or race) and was this identity something that manifested on its own, and not something you chose?
-If so, congratulations, you may call yourself otherkin.
+No. Do you identify non-physically as nonhuman (or in the case of fictionkin, as a fictional character or race) and is this identity something that manifested on its own?
+If so, welcome!
 That's it.
 No other requirements.

 ◇ What's the difference between otherkin, ID, and "actually me"?

 Absolutely nothing.
-ID and "actually me" were terms coined recently online as a result of confusion about what otherkin actually means.
+ID and "actually me" were terms coined as a result of confusion about the definition of otherkin.
 All three of these terms mean to inherently identify as nonhuman on a non-physical level.
 ID and "actually me" are frequently used in fictionkin circles as well, and, when used in that context, have exactly the same meaning as fictionkin (i.e. to inherently identify as a fictional character or race on a non-physical level).
-Otherkin and fictionkin are the preferred terms in their respective communities and should be used as such.
+Otherkin and fictionkin are currently the preferred terms in their respective communities.

 ◇ Should I tell my parents about my alterhumanity?